metagenomics/metagenomics-tk/docs/developer_guidelines.md

 ## Configuration

-Every every process should by configurable by providing a parameters string to the tool in the process.
+Every process should by configurable by providing a parameters string to the tool in the process.
 Every module should use the following specification in the configuration file:

 ```